 “BACKING the BADGE” objectively sources professionals to provide Fitness for Duty evaluations you may rely on.
 Resources are screened for competency with respect to police psychology as well as being intimately familiar with the essential job functions of the employee being evaluated.

-“BACKING the BADGE” recognizes the unique pressures and stressors working in law enforcement can have on the brave men and women working in this profession.
+“BACKING the BADGE” recognizes the unique pressures and stressors working as a First Responder can have on the brave men and women working in these professions.
 We are committed to assisting those who do this challenging work.
-We strive to help law enforcement professionals balance the challenges of both their careers and their lives to attain some semblance of ‘normalcy.’
+We strive to help First Responder professionals balance the challenges of both their careers and their lives to attain some semblance of ‘normalcy.’

-Our training modules encourage LEOs to strategize how they manage both their work and their lives to create balance and reduce stress.
-We work with departments or agencies to assist their law enforcement professionals to incorporate wellness techniques at the beginning, middle and end of their careers.
+Our training modules encourage First Responders to strategize how they manage both their work and their lives to create balance and reduce stress.
+We work with departments or agencies to assist their professionals to incorporate wellness techniques at the beginning, middle and end of their careers.
 Programs emphasize maintaining outside interests, friendships with people both in AND out of the profession.
-If those relationships fall to the side, a young law enforcement professional begins to isolate him or herself from everything but the “job”; then, as they retire, they find that all they have is “the job”.
+If those relationships fall to the side, a young First Responder professional begins to isolate him or herself from everything but the “job”; then, as they retire, they find that all they have is “the job”.

-At “BACKING the BADGE” we are keenly aware of the alarming statistics relating to the men and women who have worked careers in law enforcement.
+At “BACKING the BADGE” we are keenly aware of the alarming statistics relating to the men and women who have worked careers as First Responders.
 We believe in the men and women who are keeping us safe day and night.
 We want to see challenged marriages succeed.
-Rather than focus on the negative statistics, we at “BACKING the BADGE” provide tools, information, support and resources for LEO professionals wishing to live well and long enough to enjoy their pensions.
+Rather than focus on the negative statistics, we at “BACKING the BADGE” provide tools, information, support and resources for First Responder professionals wishing to live well and long enough to enjoy their pensions.

 “BACKING the BADGE” respects and appreciates those who are sacrificing for us.
-Work with us and we will assist those departments who want to see their hardworking Law Enforcement professionals become happier and healthier people.
+Work with us and we will assist those departments who want to see their hardworking First Responder professionals become happier and healthier people.

 One challenging aspect of public service may be related to financial burdens.
 There may be more relief from stress and tension in creating a more positive financial picture than many recognize.

-By assisting LEOs and their family members to positively impact their financial health, many relationships are preserved and tension at home significantly reduced.
+By assisting First Responders and their family members to positively impact their financial health, many relationships are preserved and tension at home significantly reduced.